tmuzaffa/IBM-recommendation-engine-IBM-Watson/README.md

 ## Objective<a name="motivation"></a>

-The objective of this project is to build a model and classify messages during a disaster.
-We have been given disaster twitter messages data set which have 36 pre-defined categories.
-With the help of the model, we can classify the message to these categories and send the message to the appropriate disaster relief agency.
-For example, we do not want Medical Help message to food agency as they wont be able to help the person in time.

-This project will involve building an ETL pipeline and Machine Learning pipeline.
-Objective of this task is also multiclassification.
-We want one message to be classified to multiple categories if needed.
+The objective of this project is to build a recommendation engine, that recommends articles to user, based on ranking, user interaction and SVD

 This data set is  provided to us by IBM
 ## File Descriptions <a name="files"></a>